RENDING THE VEIL

 Written as a pseudepigraphic text, the Gospel of Mary Magdalene relates the above principle very well: Chapter 5.10, “I said to Him, Lord, how does he who sees the vision see it, through the soul or the spirit?
 (11) The Savior answered and said, He does not see through the soul nor the spirit, but the mind that is between the two that is what sees the vision and it is […remaining text lost].
 The awakening process and the understanding that comes with it must come into the conscious mind.
 It is important to note that in Mary’s text, Jesus is referred to as the Savior, as do many similar texts.

 We perceive our problems as ‘over there’ or at the ends of our hands.
-Our responsibility to rectify these problems lie within.
+Seldom do we see the inner working that brought us to this place, and we rarely see such attributes as a current part of our identity.
 We are the problem.
-Seldom do we see the inner working that brought us to this place.
-Questioning our motives, we may take note of our shortcomings, but we rarely see these attributes as a current part of our identity.
 Even if we see the attribute, we do not see ourselves in it.
-We may ‘deal’ with things but keep ourselves in cognitive dissonance—we seldom truly see the board in our own eye, we seldom see our requirement to responsibility.
+We may ‘deal’ with things but keep ourselves in cognitive dissonance—we seldom truly see the board in our own eye.
 Allowing the spirit to witness into the conscious mind opens the door to the mysterious veil that we see Jesus so easily move between.

 In part, for Jesus, his identity resides in how he conducts himself, or perhaps better stated, how he walks.
 Jesus’ solutions lie beyond the veil, and we observe him walking there often.
 Likewise, our real solutions will carry much of the flavor of this walk beyond the veil.
 Real answers to life’s problems lie in the realm many choose not to visit.
 They never tread beyond the veil.
 Their soul nature as a child of God remains undeveloped.*